top of page

 For FREE, speedy, home, courier service from Pomeranz Booksellers in Jerusalem click here (tel: 02-623 5559) and for Amazon click here To view outstanding reviews click here.

-Time: About 1 hour 15 minutes to 1 hour 30 minutes for lower and upper trails
+Time: About 1 hour to 1 hour 15 minutes for the lower trail there and back.
+The upper trail is about 2-2½ hours.

 Difficulty: This is easy hiking.
 The trails are easy with mainly sandy footpaths and sometimes on bare rock.
-There are multiple steps for the upper part of the trail.
+There are multiple steps to the upper trail.

 Directions: Enter “Ein Avdat National Park” into Waze.

 Admission: This is a site of the Israel Nature and Parks Authority.
 Summer hours are 8.00 a.m. to 5.00 p.m.
 Sunday to Thursday and Saturday, 8.00 a.m. to 4.00 p.m. on Friday and holidays, and holiday eves 8.00 a.m. to 1.00 p.m.
 Closing in the winter is one hour earlier.
 Admission for adults is 31 NIS and for children and seniors 16 NIS.
+One pays at the park entrance and then descends to the bottom of the valley.
+Entrance to the parking lot is with your ticket.
 There is a shaded picnic area by the parking area with picnic benches and restrooms.
 Phone numbers are 08 655-5684 and 08 655-4419.
 This is their website:

 Public transport: Enter “Ein Avdat National Park” into Moovit.
 There are buses from Beersheva.
 From the closest bus stop it is a 29-minute/ 2.3 km walk.